The Difference Between Misdemeanors and Felonies in Virginia

 Misdemeanor Case

 Jane is charged with petit larceny, a misdemeanor of stealing less than $1000.
 Her case is heard in General District Court, where she is found guilty.
 Jane believes the verdict was unfair and appeals to the Circuit Court.
 The Circuit Court holds a new trial, where Jane can present evidence and witnesses again, and where she can be acquitted.
-However, if she is found not guilty in the general district court the first time, the case is over.
-The Commonwealth has no right to appeal, as double jeopardy protects Jane from being prosecuted twice after being found not guilty.

 Felony Case

-John is charged with grand larceny, a felony of stealing more than $1000..
+John is charged with grand larceny, a felony of stealing more than $1000.
 His case begins with a preliminary hearing in General District Court to determine if there is enough evidence.
 The judge finds probable cause, and the case moves to Circuit Court for trial.
-There will only be one trial in circuit court on the felony, and appeals from there are to the Court of Appeals which review the record for legal errors rather than a de novo trial.
+There will only be one trial in Circuit Court on the felony, and appeals from there are to the Court of Appeals, which review the record for legal errors rather than a de novo trial.

 Direct Indictments

 Direct indictments were mentioned above.
 Typically, a felony charge begins with a warrant and an arrest.
 In those situations, someone has a right to a preliminary hearing.
-However, sometimes the Commonwealth decides to bypass the preliminary hearing, and instead presents the case directly to the grand jury in circuit court for an indictment.
+However, sometimes the Commonwealth decides to bypass the preliminary hearing and instead presents the case directly to the grand jury in Circuit Court for an indictment.
 This is called a "direct indictment."
-In this scenario, if an indictment is returned as a "True Bill" then a capias (a type of arrest warrant) is issued and once served the case is automatically in the circuit court and set for trial.
+In this scenario, if an indictment is returned as a "True Bill," then a capias (a type of arrest warrant) is issued, and once served, the case is automatically in the Circuit Court and set for trial.

-Additionally, if a case is dismissed in the General District Court at a preliminary hearing, the Commonwealth can still proceed to take the matter to circuit court through a direct indictment.
+Additionally, if a case is dismissed in the General District Court at a preliminary hearing, the Commonwealth can still proceed to take the matter to Circuit Court through a direct indictment.
 Double jeopardy protections unfortunately do not apply to a preliminary hearing.

 Why These Differences Matter

 For misdemeanors, an unfavorable outcome in the General District Court is not the end.
-The appeal process is simple and straight forward (you simply sign your name at the clerk's office).
+The appeal process is simple and straightforward (you simply sign your name at the clerk's office).

 Final Thoughts on Virginia’s Criminal Court Process